sixcrm/SixCRMServerless/test/functional/queries/fixtures/README.md

 (Redshift) nvl to (PostgreSQL) coalesce
 (Redshift) decode to (PostgreSQL) case

-All queries that are integrated in the *Analytics.js* class are/will be covered with test, be there integrated via GraphQL or no.
+All queries that are integrated in the *Analytics.js* class are/will be covered with test, be there integrated via GraphQL or not.
+All queries are covered with multiple tests whose specifics are described in the config.json of the respectfully test.

 ## Tests